Moisturiser that stops 85% of pollutants from clogging your open pores

 What is Dermalogica’s new Prisma Protect SPF 30?

-Prisma Protect SPF 30, is Dermalogica’s new moisturiser in the daily skin health line.
+Prisma Protect SPF 30, is a moisturiser in Dermalogica’s daily skin health line.
 It's designed to really hydrate the skin in a light to medium consistency, so great for all skin conditions.
-Block out 85% of pollutants, so really defending skin against the damaging pollution that's out there.
-As well as, obviously, being an SPF 30, so blocking those damaging UV rays, and providing really great hydration and natural luminosity as well.
+Able to blocks out 85% of pollutants, it really defends skin against the damaging pollution that's out there.
+As well as, obviously, being an SPF 30, so blocking those damaging UV rays, it also provides really great hydration and natural luminosity as well.

 How does pollution affect our skin?

 With regards to pollution, you've got invisible gases, you've got tiny little particles of pollution, and these are highly toxic.
 Not only are we breathing these pollution particles and gases into our body, really effecting negatively our overall health.
 In terms of skin, these particles can enter through our tiny little pores.

 As you can imagine, if you've got something toxic entering the skin, that's going to trigger inflammation.
 It's damaging the skin, so damaging our skin's barrier, and our cells, and our lipids, and our moisture.

 Over time, this can accumulate into signs of premature ageing.
 So, leading to pigmentation, uneven skin tone, lines and wrinkles, and just general unhealthy skin.

 Free radicals are unstable molecules.
 When you are exposed to pollution and UV actually, the byproducts of damage are referred to as free radicals, and they're ultimately unstable molecules.

 In order to stabilise themselves, they will latch onto skin cells, proteins, or lipids within the skin.
 And then they damage what it is that they've attached to.
 And that just creates a cascade of damage, really within the skin.

 What is oxidative stress?